Grand Canyon Education (NASDAQ:LOPE) Issues Q2 2022 Earnings Guidance

 Grand Canyon Education (NASDAQ:LOPE – Get Rating) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $0.810-$0.880 for the period.
 The company issued revenue guidance of $199.50 million-$202.70 million.Grand Canyon Education also updated its FY 2022 guidance to $5.580-$6.180 EPS.

-Grand Canyon Education (NASDAQ:LOPE – Get Rating) last announced its quarterly earnings results on Tuesday, February 15th.
-The company reported $2.11 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $2.11.
+Grand Canyon Education (NASDAQ:LOPE – Get Rating) last released its quarterly earnings data on Tuesday, February 15th.
+The company reported $2.11 earnings per share for the quarter, hitting analysts’ consensus estimates of $2.11.
 Grand Canyon Education had a net margin of 29.04% and a return on equity of 18.92%.
-The firm had revenue of $251.40 million for the quarter, compared to the consensus estimate of $252.41 million.
-During the same period in the prior year, the firm posted $1.89 earnings per share.
-The company’s revenue for the quarter was up 5.5% on a year-over-year basis.
-On average, research analysts expect that Grand Canyon Education will post 5.89 earnings per share for the current fiscal year.
+The company had revenue of $251.40 million for the quarter, compared to analysts’ expectations of $252.41 million.
+During the same quarter last year, the company earned $1.89 earnings per share.
+The firm’s revenue for the quarter was up 5.5% on a year-over-year basis.
+As a group, equities analysts anticipate that Grand Canyon Education will post 5.89 EPS for the current fiscal year.

-A number of institutional investors have recently made changes to their positions in the business.
-NEXT Financial Group Inc lifted its position in Grand Canyon Education by 15.5% during the fourth quarter.
-NEXT Financial Group Inc now owns 6,414 shares of the company’s stock valued at $550,000 after buying an additional 862 shares during the period.
-Marshall Wace LLP purchased a new position in shares of Grand Canyon Education in the 4th quarter worth about $1,001,000.
-Millennium Management LLC raised its position in shares of Grand Canyon Education by 45.3% in the 4th quarter.
-Millennium Management LLC now owns 79,368 shares of the company’s stock worth $6,803,000 after purchasing an additional 24,742 shares during the last quarter.
-MML Investors Services LLC raised its position in shares of Grand Canyon Education by 7.2% in the 4th quarter.
-MML Investors Services LLC now owns 8,731 shares of the company’s stock worth $748,000 after purchasing an additional 585 shares during the last quarter.
+Large investors have recently bought and sold shares of the stock.
+LPL Financial LLC grew its position in Grand Canyon Education by 10.6% in the 3rd quarter.
+LPL Financial LLC now owns 3,382 shares of the company’s stock valued at $297,000 after buying an additional 324 shares during the last quarter.
+NEXT Financial Group Inc grew its position in Grand Canyon Education by 15.5% in the 4th quarter.
+NEXT Financial Group Inc now owns 6,414 shares of the company’s stock valued at $550,000 after buying an additional 862 shares during the last quarter.
+MML Investors Services LLC grew its position in Grand Canyon Education by 7.2% in the 4th quarter.
+MML Investors Services LLC now owns 8,731 shares of the company’s stock valued at $748,000 after buying an additional 585 shares during the last quarter.
+Marshall Wace LLP purchased a new position in Grand Canyon Education in the 4th quarter valued at $1,001,000.
 Finally, D. E. Shaw & Co.
-Inc. purchased a new position in shares of Grand Canyon Education in the 4th quarter worth about $2,914,000.
-91.79% of the stock is owned by institutional investors and hedge funds.
+Inc. purchased a new position in Grand Canyon Education in the 4th quarter valued at $2,914,000.
+Hedge funds and other institutional investors own 91.79% of the company’s stock.

 About Grand Canyon Education (Get Rating)